labordynamicsinstitute/shell-novice/setup.md

 root: .
 ---

-## Download files
-You need to download some files to follow this lesson.

-1. Download [data-shell.zip][zip-file] and move the file to your Desktop.
-2. Unzip/extract the file.
-   **Let your instructor know if you need help with this step**.
-   You should end up with a new folder called **`data-shell`** on your Desktop.

 ## Install software
-If you do not already have the shell software installed, you will need to [download and install][install_shell] it.
+If you do not already have the shell software (`Bash`) installed, you will need to install it.
+See the [Curriculum Setup Checklist](https://labordynamicsinstitute.github.io/replicability-training-curriculum/checklist.html).

 ## Open a new shell
 After installing the software